niermann/temscript/README.md

 finally a dummy implementation for offline development & testing exists.

 Currently the ``temscript`` package requires Python 3.4 or higher.
-The current plan is to keep the minimum supporting Python version at 3.4, since this is the latest Python version supporting Windows XP.
+The current plan is to keep the minimum supported Python version at 3.4, since this is the latest Python version supporting Windows XP.

 # Documentation